UNUSUAL DUI CHARGE IN LAS VEGAS

 “This is something new,” Watkins said.
 “We have a statute for DUI that deals with that situation.”

-Watkins said murder charges typically follow an intentional act, but there are situations where a willful disregard of others can lead to a murder charge.
-It’s called a “depraved heart” scenario, and the attorney likened it to a person who drops bricks off a tall building without caring about who may be below.
+Watkins said murder charges typically follow an intentional act, but there are situations where a willful disregard for others can lead to a murder charge.
+It’s called a “depraved-heart” scenario, and the attorney likened it to a person who drops bricks off a tall building without caring about who may be below.

 “It’s a concept where a person just doesn’t care,” he said.

 Watkins said he will be watching the case carefully.